 - Permanent Alimony: If the obligee spouse will never become self-sufficient, perhaps due to a disability, s/he may be entitled to permanent alimony.
 This support may not be “permanent” in the sense that it could be modified later and could also terminate upon the obligee spouse’s remarriage.

-In Dade City, most types of alimony can be modified based on a change of financial or other relevant circumstances.
+In Wesley Chapel, most types of alimony can be modified based on a change of financial or other relevant circumstances.

 Factors in Determining Amount and Duration of Payments in Florida